 SODALab @ UofA (May 2022)

-The SODALab consists of undergraduate and graduate students dedicated to developing mathematical and algorithmic tools to address uncertainty and strategic behaviors in systems modeling, optimization, learning, and decision-making.
-Some members focus on advancing the theoretical foundations of “decision-making under uncertainty,” drawing on tools and insights from optimization, economics, machine learning, and operations research.
-Others focus on societal challenges, such as energy sustainability and fairness in resource allocation, across various fields, including energy grids and markets, shared mobility, Internet advertising, cloud computing, and network optimization.
-For more information, see some of our current and past projects below.
+The SODALab consists of undergraduate and graduate students dedicated to developing algorithmic and economic tools to address uncertainty and strategic behaviors in systems modeling, optimization, learning, and decision-making.
+Some members focus on advancing the theory of “decision-making under uncertainty,” drawing on tools and insights from computer science, economics, statistics, and operations research.
+Others tackle societal challenges such as sustainability and fairness across various fields, including electrical grids, shared mobility, Internet advertising, cloud computing, and network optimization.
+For more details, explore some examples of our recent projects below.

 SODALab @ UofA (May 2022) SODALab @ UofA (May 2022)